end-initiative/end-initiative/pages/activities.md

 |  25-30    |   21    |       6      |
 |  31-45    |   23    |       7      |

-You can also work in the laboratory if you have Druidcraft or Speak With Animals.
+You can also work in the laboratory if you have proficiency in Nature or Herbology, or if you know Druidcraft or Speak With Animals.
 Working in the Laboratory lets you roll 1d6 and earn double what you roll.
 Laboratory jobs are available on Thirddday and Fourthday.

 ## Crafts and Talents

+Availability:                   Always
+Profitable Days:                Always
+Requirements for all services:  Proficiency in tools

 Students who have other worldy experience have oppurtunities to make a commercial name for themselves in Bridgetown.
 If you are proficient in certain tool kits, you can use that expertise to create crafts or provide services to others with the hope of a profit.
 You do need to lease a booth on Marketstreet for 10+1d10 gold (Fluctuating availability of spaces).
 Each tool kit has a different degree of difficulty associated with it that determines how hard it is to turn a profit.
 This takes into account start-up costs of materials and or work done.